THE MAYFLOWER INHERITANCE by m.j. grey

 about the playwright

-Grey's full-length play Cringe premiered at the 2025 Trinity Theatre Company New Works Festival, following acclaimed productions of Trial and Error (2021) and A Walk in the Park (2022).
-Recent works including Sugar Coded, Thirty-five Candles, The Mayflower Inheritance, and Shadows and Echoes continue her exploration of complex lives caught between comedy and crisis.
-Her versatility extends across forms, with monologues and short stories featured in Shaking the Tree Volumes 5, 6, 7, and 8.
+Her full-length play Cringe premiered at the 2025 Trinity Theatre Company New Works Festival, following productions of Trial and Error (2021) and A Walk in the Park (2022).
+Through The WhatNext?
+Collective, she has also written and produced original ensemble works including Good Girls and Badassery, Park Bench Confessions, and Who Do You Think You Are?
+Her recent plays—including The Mayflower Inheritance, Sugar Coded, Thirty-five Candles, and Shadows and Echoes—continue her exploration of contemporary families, identity, and the uneasy intersection of humor and heartbreak.
+Her monologues and short fiction have appeared in Shaking the Tree Volumes 5–8.

-An engaged advocate for the arts community, Grey serves on the boards of the San Diego Performing Arts League and the IRTS Foundation.
-She is an active member of the Dramatists Guild, the International Centre for Women Playwrights, and Honor Roll.
+Grey serves on the boards of the San Diego Performing Arts League and the IRTS Foundation, and is a member of the Dramatists Guild, the International Centre for Women Playwrights, and Honor Roll.

 Grey writes with fierce clarity, sharp rhythm, and characters who refuse to stay quiet.